What is Registered Post AD?

 First, you have to write down the name of the sender and receiver unlike any other letter [ in the left side write down the name and full address of the sender and on top of it write “From” ; similarly, on the other side write down the name and full address of the receiver and on top of it write “TO” (Image given below)]

-Then, you have to go to the nearest post office tell them that you want to send a letter/notice with AD They will provide you with a slip like paper on one side of it write down the sender’s name and address or where the sender wants to receive the receipt copy of the acknowledgement.
-Then attach that slip with the envelope on the opposite side where you put sender’s and receiver’s address.
+Then, you have to go to the nearest post office tell them that you want to send a letter/notice with AD and then they will provide you with a slip which is printed on both side, on one side of it write down the sender’s name and address or where the sender wants to receive the receipt copy of the acknowledgement.
+Then attach that slip with the envelope on the opposite side where you put sender’s and receiver’s address. after completing this go to the AD counter and submit it, It may take 10 (ten) to 20 (twenty) taka for per AD Letter then they will provide you with a separate receipt of the payment.
+Your part of the job is done here.

 Here is both side of those sleep, you can print these slip as it is to save your time in the post office.